MicrosoftDocs/sql-docs/docs/analytics-platform-system/acquire-and-configure-loading-server.md

 ---

 # Acquire and configure a loading server for Parallel Data Warehouse
-This article describes how to acquire and configure a loading server as a non-appliance Windows system for submitting data loads to Parallel Data Warehouse (PDW).
+This article describes how to acquire and configure a loading server as a nonappliance Windows system for submitting data loads to Parallel Data Warehouse (PDW).

 ## <a id="Basics"></a> Basics
 The loading server: